 All these letters — W's and Y's but also those by defenders of W — really do seem to typify the PC/anti-PC fights of this era.
 Indeed, 1994 is on the late side for straight-out Political Correctness fights of this sort — the mode was well worn and easily comprehended by this point; the rhetorical patterns would have been very, very familiar to readers, so much so, I think, that the participants knew that witnesses to the contest would not need a scorecard to know the players, which is a perhaps too idiomatic (indirect) way of saying that the right-left terms of the debate about racism, sexism and literary-political multiculturalism did not need to be spelled out.
 Thus the larger ramifications of Yau's apparent attempt to use a left position to outflank the liberal-left Weinberger from his left did not need to be described for them to be operative.

 I still think this isn't really, at bottom, a PC fight at all.
 It's not left-right (or left making liberal-left into right).
-Yau doesn't have a political bone in his body and nothing really explains his attack (unless, as Weinberger hints, Yau had just lost his sanity).
-I still think it's about Pound — the Poundian mode.
-And who gets to describe what it is and which nexus of critics and critic-poets get to claim its lineage.
-(In this fight there is collateral damage, e.g. Does writing a book about Andy Warhol qualify one for being part of the ongoing modern tradition?
-Or must it be a book about Chinese poetry?)
+Yau's work is not political* and nothing really explains his attack (unless, as Weinberger hints, Yau had just lost his sanity).
+I still think it's about Pound — the Poundian mode, and who gets to describe what it is and which nexus of critics and critic-poets get to claim its lineage.
+(In this fight there is collateral damage, e.g. Does writing a book about Andy Warhol qualify one for being part of the ongoing modern tradition?)

 You can sense that this is a fight for the postmodern soul of Pound in Yau's original review-essay, but you can also see it in the July/August rejoinder.
 One of Yau's major complaints is that "Mr. Weinberger reduces the provocative wildness of the past fifty years of radical poetry to a tidy linear 'tradition.'"
 And that tradition is "Ezra Pound, passing through Charles Olson."
 Notice what Yau believes is lost in the ascendary of the Poundian mode as a late-20th-century critical apparatus: provocative wildness and radicalism.
 Yau doesn't mean "radicalism" as a matter for political poets (Edwin Rolfe, Tom McGrath, et alia), and his references to the non-avant-garde leftist poets left out of Weinberger's anthology seem disingenuous (he doesn't seem really interested in them even as he mentions them).
 And provocative wildness seems to be an attempt to make a category much wider than the already wide mode of poets working in the "cyclonic history" manner of Pound/Olson (Susan Howe is mentioned as such).
 Yau begrudges Amiri Baraka in this context.
-He'd like Baraka to be exhibit A in his case against Weinberger, but can't use him because "he is the only African American poet who can be directly connected to Charles Olson to emerge since 1960."
+He would seek Amiri Baraka to support his case against Weinberger, but doesn't use him because "he is the only African American poet who can be directly connected to Charles Olson to emerge since 1960."